robotology/yarp/src/carriers/libffmpeg_portmonitor/README.md

 ```
 connection_base_string+parameter_name.parameter_value
 ```
-concatenating a "+" to the connection base string, followed by the name of the parameter to be set and a "." followed by the value to assign to the parameter.
+concatenating a "+" to the connection base string, followed by the name of the parameter to set and a "." followed by the desired value for the parameter.
 All the parameters will be passed to the compression/decompression context of the Ffmpeg library.

 ## Parameters